 The UBC Department of Chemical and Biological Engineering aims to be a good steward of the environment by following all applicable federal, provincial, and municipal environmental laws, and by fostering best environmental practices amongst our employees and students.

-For a list of non-hazardous chemicals that are safe to throw out with your garbage, please click here.
+List of non-hazardous chemicals that are safe to throw out with your garbage

-For a list of non-hazardous chemicals that are safe to dispose down the drain, please click here.
+List of non-hazardous chemicals that are safe to dispose down the drain

 |Type of Waste||Disposal information|

 |Chemical Waste||All chemicals for disposal must be pre-approved for disposal by an ESF Technician.
 Generator contact information and full chemical names (no abbreviations), must be listed through the online CHEMICAL WASTE INVENTORY SYSTEM.|

 For more information about chemical waste disposal, please contact: Environmental Services Technician Valeriy Kichenko (604 822-6306, email@example.com)